DEPARTMENT OF COMPUTER SCIENCE

 Two of these courses can be graduate courses offered by a department outside of ICS, with written consent of the advisor (M.S. students must obtain written consent from the Computer Science Vice Chair for Graduate Studies).

-No more than two CS 295s may be taken to satisfy elective course requirements.
+No more than two undergraduate courses or CS 295s may be taken to satisfy elective course requirements.

 Ph.D. students are required to serve as teaching assistants for at least two quarters.